henophilia/henophilia.org/content/index.md

 - "heno-": prefix derived from Greek "hen-" (ἕν), meaning "one" or "unity"; in this context related to the One
 - "-philia": suffix derived from Greek "philos" (φίλος), meaning "friend", "beloved" or "having a strong affinity for", denoting a close, affectionate relationship implying a deep sense of respect and love

-Thus literally, "henophilia" means "One-love", implying both "loving the One" and "the One is love".
+Thus literally, "henophilia" means "unity love", implying both "loving unity" and "unity is love".
 It acknowledges that, because all world views are constructed, humankind can make a conscious choice on how it **wants** to construct a world view.

 Connecting the dots, henophilia is a world view consisting of:
 - **flourishing** as the One